harukujo227/CS-aimbot-and-esp/readme.md

 The binary will refuse to start if setup hasn't been completed.
 Also make sure the `uinput` kernel module is loaded.
-Running NixOS or Fedora Atomic?
-See [OS-Specific Setup](os-setup.md).

 ## Build from Source